Levanzo: Geography

 Levanzo has an area of 5.82 km2.
 The highest point is Pizzo Monaco with a height of 278 m.
 The island has an estimated 450 inhabitants, who are concentrated around a tiny port, that gives little shelter from storms.

 The ancient name of the island was "Phorbantia" which is a sort of plant that commonly grows there.

 Levanzo is famous for the "Grotta del Genovese" with Neolithic cave paintings and Palaeolithic graffiti.

-Furthermore, in the water of Cala Minnola, on the eastern side of the island of Levanzo, there is one of the most important sicilian underwater archaeological site in which a Roman cargo ship, loaded with wine amphoras, lies at 27 meters of depth.
+Furthermore, in the water of Cala Minnola, on the eastern side of the island of Levanzo, lies one of the most important Sicilian underwater archaeological sites: a Roman cargo ship, loaded with wine amphoras, at 27 meters deep.